 Synthetic Aperture Radar Altimeter (SRAL)

 Main applications: Sea-level change & sea-surface temperature mapping, water quality management, sea-ice extent and thickness mapping; land-cover mapping, vegetation health monitoring; glacier monitoring; water resource monitoring; wildfire detection; numerical weather prediction.

 Sentinel-3 Data Availability

-Sentinel-3 datasets with sensing date before 30 June 2019 are stored on the ONDA Archive.
+Sentinel-3 datasets with sensing date older than three months are stored on the ONDA Archive.